bcgov/parks-data-register/pdr-api/README.md

 pdr-api$ curl http://localhost:3000/
 ```

+You can also use `yarn build` & `yarn start` to build and start the API locally.

 ### Testing

 Test a single function by invoking it directly with a test event.
 An event is a JSON document that represents the input that the function receives from the event source.
 Test events are included in the `events` folder in this project.